As Cameras Shrink, So Do The Stabilisation Rigs That Carry Them

 But then, if I turned up to a job with a single Go Pro and my iPhone 6s +, I may get some doubting looks.

 Camera Stabilisation - Large Rig

-You still see TV guys running around football pitches with these because they do work so well and the cameras they hold are top, top end but what would you think if you saw them using the pieces of kit below?
+You still see TV guys running around football pitches with these because they do work so well.
+The cameras they hold are top end but what would you think if you saw them using the pieces of kit below?

-This mahoosive stabiliser is great for large jobs (such as for TV) but you might look a little silly turning up to shoot a wedding or Christening with one of these.
+This mahoosive stabiliser is great for large jobs (such as for TV).
+However, you might look a little silly turning up to shoot a wedding or Christening with one of these.